DarkKnight2000/raylib-c-template/README.md

   - Use the path `res/{asset-name}` in the code to reference the assets
 - src/
   - Folder for C source files
+  - When creating a new source file add the name of the file to `PROJECT_SOURCE_FILES` variable in `Makefile`